Toufeeq1/pitch/README.md

 - **Nthabiseng Moloi** -- [GitHub](https://github.com/Nthabi2905)
 - **Sydney Papier** -- [GitHub](https://github.com/sydney-papier-19)

-See also the list of [contributors](https://github.com/yourusername/space-event-hub/contributors) who participated in this project.

 ## 📜 License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.